alma-cdk/project/API.md

 public synth(options?: StageSynthesisOptions): CloudAssembly
 ```

-Synthesize this stage into a cloud assembly.
+Synthesize this App into a cloud assembly.

 Once an assembly has been synthesized, it cannot be modified.
 Subsequent
 calls will return the same assembly.